Sunday, December 27, 2015

 My first memorable moment of that terrible reality occurred at a Friday work faculty meeting.
 I sat there thinking that the gal talking in front of me was going home to her husband.
 And I am going home to an empty house.
 It pains me to think of this, but I spent most of that meeting trying to deal with that terrible fact.
 I didn't learn much about whatever concept was introduced, but I was facing the facts of my new life.

-I did have our dog, which became "my dog" and thank God for Waggle.
+I did have our dog, which became "my dog" and thank God for Ruffy.
 His needs were something I could focus on when I needed to push myself.
 On my planning hour I came home to take him out and to make sure everything at my house was okay.

 My next lesson deals with acknowledging your feelings.
 I journaled like crazy.
 I'm fortunate that I wasn't involved with facebook at this time.
 I was a mess and I went from being mad to being sad in the course of a few hours.
 It was crazy.
 But it was my personal journey and I documented it on a spiral bound notebook.
 I haven't had an occasion to review it lately, but I've been through it many times.
 It can help remind you of how far you've come in the grieving process.